Guide. Grow. Thrive.

 The After-School Program is the “hub” of the East Colfax Youth Center: where students can build history and create a sense of safety and place while having access to free tutoring, snacks, and community connection.

 We believe that sharing food together at the same table is the great equalizer in life, uniting people from different places and with different life experiences in an activity that we all appreciate and value: eating!
 Every night, we pause to sit around a table and share a simple meal and conversation.
 This often is one of the highlights of our evenings together - a place where staff, volunteers, and youth come together and deepen their relationships.

-The Refugee Leaders Scholarship (RLS) is a 10-week leadership program for refugee high school seniors designed to grow their leadership skills, engage with their biases, and develop their communication skills while earning a scholarship.
+The Ambassadors Program (previously Refugee Leaders Scholarship) is a 10-week leadership program for high school seniors designed to grow their leadership skills, engage with their biases, and develop their communication skills while earning a scholarship.

 Tutoring in Teams